-Q.6 When will districts know which students will have made adequate growth?
+Q.6 When will districts know which students will have made AG?

-The department will release the fifth grade projection and the final list of students who have met their AG target in fourth grade to districts by July 1, 2024, via the accountability application.
+The department will release the fifth grade projection and the final list of students who have met their AG target in fourth grade to districts by July 1, 2025, via the accountability application.